Madrid Walking Tour: 1 Day to see the City on Foot

 When you leave the park, walk right over to the famous Prado Museum.
 This is the 6th largest art museum in Europe, and features some of the finest collections of European art in the world.
 With only one day, you won’t have time to truly appreciate all of the artwork, so I wouldn’t advise going in unless it is a Sunday (free admission).
 However, it is worth taking a look at its beautiful exterior!
 Next, walk 4 minutes to the Fuente de Neptuno (Fountain of Neptune) located in the Plaza Cánovas.

 This is where your walking tour of Madrid ends- where you go next, is up to you!

 Some Ideas for the end of your walking tour:

-- Visit the Santiago Bernabéu Stadium (home of the most successful soccer team in the world: Real Madrid!)
+Visit the Santiago Bernabéu Stadium (home of Real Madrid CF)

 Pin it for later!

 As always, all reviews and opinions are my own.
 However, I may receive a small commission should you choose to book any of the tours, items, or hotels listed above.
 This helps with the cost of running this site.

 Really great way of sharing your tips for seeing Madrid, especially the inclusion of your Google map to show the route more clearly.
 I’ve not yet been to Madrid and it’s over my wishlist, so I’m bookmarking this for when I do.
 So often, blog trip guides are lacking the practical detail to easily follow them but with yours I can pick out the things that appeal most and find them easily!

 Very interesting article for newbies although I found out that the royal palace is not the place where Spanish royalty currently lives.